 Some states have maps that show road surface (eg gravel) and average daily traffic counts, which can be a great starting point before using RwGPS for creating a detailed route.
 Here’s a link to a page where I have started to list some:

 You can also search existing routes on RwGPS, though it can consume a ton of time to sort through them.
-Contacting local bike clubs is another option, although one that hasn’t proven very useful for me.
+Contacting local bike clubs is another option, although it hasn’t proven very useful for me.

 Lastly, I always keep an eye out for scenic stops along the way even when I’m covering as many miles as possible.
 The most notable was riding across America, when at one person’s suggestion, I added ~50 miles in order to bicycle through the Grand Canyon and 4 Corners.
 Those were both unbelievable!
 Other times, even a short detour or picking an alternative route, enabled views such as these:

-The other major aspect of route planning is of course where to stop each night.
 Though common for bike touring and long-distance cyclists, camping is not a realistic option for my style of long endurance rides.
-The time to set up and break camp, cook, and the additional weight of supplies don’t allow for it.
+The time required to set up and break camp, cook, and additional weight of supplies don’t allow for it.
 The upside is I travel light and fast.
 The downside is that finding overnight stops is crucial.
 I can’t just stop when I’m tired and want to.

 So credit card touring it is.
 I usually stay at budget, often family run, non-chain hotels that I find on Google Maps or booking.com (read my blog entries from TDSU17 for Colorado and W. Virginia for a couple fun stories).
 I also stay at chain hotels occasionally and use Warmshowers when I can.
 Prior to my departure, I try to have a couple options saved on my phone, in the vicinity of where I plan to stop each night to avoid spending time searching for hotels in the middle of a long day’s ride.